MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 You have successfully tested the new customized OME template.

-# Proceed to Exercise 3
+# Proceed to Lab 1 - Exercise 3